 It is the established policy of this Bank to expect from its directors, officers, and employees their undivided loyalty and standards of behavior that are consistent with the highest ethical principles.
-Among other things, this means that each officer, director, and employee should avoid any investment, any interest, any association, or service that interferes, might interfere, or might be thought to interfere with the independent exercise of his judgment in the best interest of the Bank.
+Among other things, this means that each officer, director, and employee should avoid any investment, interest, association, or service that interferes, may interfere, or might be thought to interfere with the independent exercise of their judgment in the best interest of the Bank.

-The Board of Directors has determined that this policy shall be implemented by requiring annually from each officer and each employee whose duties involve responsible judgment in the interest of the Bank, a complete disclosure of all interests, activities, and associations of himself or any member of his immediate family (spouse, father, mother, brother, sister, child of either employee or spouse) that might give rise or be thought to give rise to any conflict with the Bank policy outlined above.
-This obviously involves, at a very minimum, the disclosure by any such officer, director, or employee of any activity participated in by himself or any member of his immediate family, whether alone or with others, by which he or such family member receives a pecuniary advantage that he or such family member would not receive but for his position with the Bank.
+The Board of Directors has determined that this policy shall be implemented by requiring annually from each officer and each employee whose duties involve responsible judgment in the interest of the Bank a complete disclosure of all interests, activities, and associations of themself or any member of their immediate family (spouse, father, mother, brother, sister, child of either employee or spouse) that might or be thought to give rise to any conflict with the Bank policy outlined above.
+This obviously involves, at a very minimum, the disclosure by any such officer, director, or employee of any activity participated in by themself or any member of their immediate family, whether alone or with others, through which they or such family member receives a pecuniary advantage that they or such family member would not receive but for their position with the Bank.

-The disclosure requirement is not intended unfairly or unduly to restrict the activities of the person affected and in no way attempts to interfere with an individual's privacy.
-Very few serious problems can exist when the Bank has full knowledge of all pertinent facts.
-Where problems do exist, solutions generally can be worked out.
-But for the ultimate good of all, full disclosure of any conflict or potential conflict must be made to the Board of Directors each year.
+The disclosure requirement is not intended to unfairly or unduly restrict the activities of the person affected, and in no way attempts to interfere with an individual's privacy.
+Very few serious problems exist; solutions generally can be worked out.
+For the ultimate good of all, full disclosure of any conflict or potential conflict must be made to the Board of Directors each year.

 For the guidance of persons affected, the following examples are cited.
-They obviously cannot cover all possible situations, and are to be considered only as representative.
-Where doubt or questions exist, it is suggested that it be resolved in favor of full disclosure.
+These examples obviously cannot cover all possible situations and are to be considered only as representative.
+Where doubts or questions exist, it is suggested that they be resolved in favor of full disclosure.

 Examples illustrating, but not limiting, areas of possible conflict that shall be disclosed: